Tyga And Blac Chyna Rumored To Be Back Together, Kardashian-Jenner Relationships Just For Fame?

 Exes Blac Chyna and Tyga have conveniently been spotted vacationing in both Miami and Las Vegas at the same time recently.
 In fact, some reports state the ex-couple, who share 4-year-old son King Cairo together, even smiled and waved at one another while partying in the same nightclub.

-Despite not officially being together at a club in Miami at the end of March, the 27-year-old rapper reportedly flagged down Chyna in order to send a friendly greeting, according to OK!
+Despite not officially being together at a club in Miami, the 27-year-old rapper reportedly flagged down Chyna in order to send a friendly greeting, according to OK!
 Magazine.
 The site quoted a source who states they witnessed Tyga and Chyna’s encounter.

 “They weren’t together but at one point Tyga looked up to the skybox and the pair smiled and waved to each other.”